ccloquet/ICU-babyphone/README.md

   - on each Pi
     - connect the Ethernet cable
     - using you preferred SSH client (eg: Putty), connect to raspberrypi.local (login: pi, password:raspberry)
-    - change the default SSH password using the passwd command
+    - change the default SSH password using the ```passwd``` command
-    - sudo raspi-config
+    - ```sudo raspi-config```
       - enter hostname:
         - for the servers, eg, babyserver000 (babyserverXXX)
         - for the microphones, eg, babymike000, babymike001, ... (_babymikeYYY_)
-      - optional: wireless lan (not needed if your compute shares its internet connection through the ethernet cable)
+      - optional: wireless lan (not needed if your computer shares its internet connection through the ethernet cable)
         - the local wifi router should be in 2.4 Ghz
         - enter the SSID & password of your local wifi router
       - reboot
-    - connect again through ethernet cable
+    - connect again to the Pi through the Ethernet cable
-      - from now on, the Pi can be accessed through the ethernet cable using {hostname}.local instead of raspberrypi.local
+      - from now on, the Pi can be accessed through the Ethernet cable using {hostname}.local instead of raspberrypi.local
       - ```
         sudo apt-get update
         sudo apt-get upgrade